-All applicants are required to furnish a statement of intent in graduate study and three letters of reference pertaining to their potential for graduate work in music.
-Graduate Record Examinations scores are not required for composition, conducting and performance applicants.
-Applicants seeking admission to performance degree programs typically must perform a live audition.
+All applicants are required to furnish a statement of intent in graduate study and three letters of reference pertaining to their potential for graduate work in music, music and human learning, or conducting.
+Graduate Record Examinations scores are not required for students pursuing degrees in conducting or in music with concentrations in composition or performance.
+Applicants seeking admission to degree programs with a concentration in performance typically must perform a live audition.
 Exceptions and detailed instructions can be found on the Butler School of Music graduate admissions website.
-Those seeking admission to conducting and certain other areas must submit prescreening videos before arranging for a live audition on campus; those planning to major in composition must send scores and recordings of their music; and those planning to major in musicology, ethnomusicology, and music theory must submit samples of their written work.
+Those seeking admission to the degree program in conducting and certain areas of concentration within music must submit prescreening videos before arranging for a live audition on campus; those planning to major in music with a concentration in composition must send scores and recordings of their music; and those planning to major in music with a concentration in musicology, ethnomusicology, or music theory must submit samples of their written work.
 Those applying for admission to doctoral degree programs in music and human learning must submit samples of written work and video recordings of their teaching.

 Diagnostic examinations in music theory and in music history and literature are required of all students before registration for the first semester of graduate work.
 Passing these examinations or remediation of the deficiencies by completing assigned courses is necessary for completion of every degree, and, in the case of doctoral students, is a prerequisite to doctoral comprehensive examinations.

-Entering graduate students in voice are expected to have taken the equivalent of one semester each of Italian, French, and German and two semesters of diction.
-All entering graduate students in voice are given a diagnostic examination consisting of reading in these three languages.
+Entering graduate students in music pursuing a concentration in voice are expected to have taken the equivalent of one semester each of Italian, French, and German, and two semesters of diction.
+All entering graduate students pursuing a degree with a concentration in voice are given a diagnostic examination consisting of reading in these three languages.
 The examination stresses proficiency in pronunciation and is used to help the student plan a program of study.

 Master of Music

-The Master of Music is offered in performance (including collaborative piano, conducting, opera coaching/directing, and chamber music), composition, theory, music and human learning, literature and pedagogy, musicology, and ethnomusicology.
+The Master of Music degree with a major in music includes the following areas of concentration: performance (including collaborative piano, opera coaching/directing, and chamber music), composition, theory, literature and pedagogy, musicology, and ethnomusicology.
+The Master of Music degree is also offered with a major in conducting and a major in music and human learning.
 Entering students should have a bachelor’s degree (or the equivalent) from an accredited institution.

-Most programs of study leading to the Master of Music require between thirty to thirty-six semester hours of coursework depending on the specific degree plan.
-A program with a report in lieu of the thesis is used for musicology, ethnomusicology, music theory, and literature/pedagogy.
+Most programs of study leading to the Master of Music require between 30 to 36 semester hours of coursework depending on the degree major and area of concentration.
+The program of work for music degrees with a concentration in musicology, ethnomusicology, music theory, and literature/pedagogy includes a three-hour Master's Report (Music 398M) in lieu of the six-hour Master's Thesis (Music 698A, Music 698B).
 A comprehensive examination is required of all master’s degree candidates, usually in the final semester of study.